Frequently Asked Questions

 No. A publisher does not have to join HFA to become a member in good standing with NMPA.

-Q: What if a publisher purchased or acquired a catalog in 2015?
+Q: What if a publisher purchased or acquired a catalog in the previous year?

-The purchasing publisher should include calendar year 2015 revenue for that catalog in their data revenue submission.
+The purchasing publisher should include the previous calendar year revenue for that catalog in their data revenue submission.
 If you have further questions about acquisitions, please contact Stephanie Li.

 Q: What if a publisher has additional questions?